raystack/compass/docs/docs/roadmap.md

 # Roadmap

-Compass was built as a search and discovery engine for data assets.
-It stores metadata, indexes it in Elasticsearch, and lets humans find what they need through text search.
-It tracks lineage, supports discussions and tagging, and serves as the catalog layer in the Raystack ecosystem.
+Compass was originally built as a search and discovery engine for data assets.
+It stored metadata, indexed it for text search, and let humans find what they needed.
+It tracked lineage, supported discussions and tagging, and served as the catalog layer in the Raystack ecosystem.

 That was the right design for a world where humans were the primary consumers of metadata.
 The world has shifted.
 AI agents, copilots, and autonomous systems are now the fastest-growing consumers of organizational knowledge.
 They don't browse a catalog UI.
 They need structured context they can reason over, a graph they can traverse programmatically, and answers they can trust.